rust-lang/surveys/surveys/2022-annual-survey/questions.md

 > We'd like to get a picture of _how_ people participate in the Rust community.
 In
 > particular we can use this information to do cohort analysis on highly "active"
 > community members in comparison to less active community members.

-### Roughly how often do you contribute to the Rust project?

-Type: matrix (optional)

-Activities:

-- Comment on, contribute to discussion of, or provide edits to an open RFC
-- Create a new thread or comment on internals.rust-lang.org
-- Discuss the Rust project in an official chat (either Zulip or Discord)
-- Open an issue on any repo in the rust-lang GitHub organization
-- Contribute code changes (including tests) to the Rust compiler (rust-lang/rust)
-- Contribute code changes (including tests) to any other project in the rust-lang GitHub organization
-- Contribute non-code changes (documentation, comments, etc.) to any project in the rust-lang GitHub organization

-Frequency:
-- More frequently than weekly
-- Weekly
-- Monthly
-- Less frequently than monthly
-- Never but have tried to
-- Never and have never tried to

-> **justification**
->
-> We want to understand the nature of contribution to the Rust project both
-> to better understand the shape of community involvement and for cohort analysis.

 ### How often have you felt explicitly welcome in the Rust community?